TommyHeather/secure-python-chat/README.md

 - [ ] **Decentralization (P2P):** Transitioning away from a central server to a distributed node-based architecture.
 - [ ] **Offline Bluetooth Mesh:** Allowing clients to discover and route packets through local Bluetooth adapters in the absence of Wi-Fi.

+## 🙏 Acknowledgments
+This project evolved significantly beyond its initial academic requirements.
+I would like to express my sincere gratitude to those who made this possible:

+---

+* **The Course Lecturer:** A special thank you for the continuous support, guidance, and for enthusiastically approving the "project upgrade" that allowed me to push the technical boundaries of the original assignment.
+* **My classmates, Uria (אוריה) and Or (אור):** Thank you for your invaluable contributions to QA and cross-platform testing.
+Your rigorous bug-hunting, relentless testing across different devices, and brilliant architectural suggestions directly led to critical code improvements and the flawless stabilization of the final protocol.

 ---

 *Built with ❤️ by Anton for network security and protocol engineering students*